ros2/design/articles/115_topic_and_service_name_mapping.md

 - must not be empty, e.g. the name `//bar` is not allowed

-  - rationale: it removes the chance for accidental `//` from concatenation
+  - rationale: it removes the chance for accidental `//` from concatenation and thereore the need to collapse `//` to `/`

 - may use alphanumeric characters (`[0-9|a-z|A-Z]`), single underscores (`_`), and/or balanced curly braces (`{}`)